BPowell1999/my-website/content/projects/tlp.md

 I am always open to feedback from users all around my website and services, and that includes with this project.
 If you have any suggestions for improvements, please fill in [this short form](/tlp-feedback) or [get in touch](/contact) and I'll be happy to have a discussion with you!

-## Mailing List
+## Staying in the Loop

-Last, but definitely not least, if you'd like to receive email updates about the project, announcements about fundraisers, promo-codes, and chances to win prizes, you can subscribe to the [mailing list](/tlp-mail).
+Last, but definitely not least, if you'd like to receive updates about the project, announcements about fundraisers, promo-codes, and chances to win prizes, you can subscribe to the [mailing list](/tlp-mail) or follow the [Facebook Page](/tlp-facebook).

 ---